IhsenBen/discord-ts-chatgpt/README.md

 ## Features

-Easy GPT and Discord TS implementation of personal use
+Easy GPT and Discord TS implementation for personal use and avoid the website UI and latencies.

 * 🟦 Typescript
 * 🔥 Slash commands (supports auto complete!)